ldclakmal/ballerina-performance-aws-ecs/README.md

 # Ballerina Performance Tests on Amazon ECS

+Ballerina performance artifacts are used to continuously test the performance of Ballerina language versions.

+These performance test scripts make use of Apache JMeter and a simple Netty Backend Service, which can echo back any requests.

-Using Amazon Cloudformation, setting up a stack compromising of a Netty server, Ballerina test, and a JMeter client to run perfromance tests on Ballerina.
+Using Amazon Cloudformation, an ECS (Amazon Elastic Container Service) stack compromising of a Netty server, Ballerina service, and a JMeter client is created.